Revenue-Optimal Pricing for Budget-Constrained Buyers in Data Markets

-In this section, we present our main results and technical insights for \emph{linear pricing schemes}.
-While linear pricing has been extensively studied in traditional rivalrous (goods) economies, the techniques and solution concepts developed there do not extend to our setting.
+While the problem of maximizing revenue has been extensively studied in traditional rivalrous (goods) economies, the techniques and solution concepts developed there do not extend to our setting.
 We begin by highlighting the key technical barriers that prevent such extensions, and then introduce our proposed solutions.